 So UI (User Interface) is the look of certain elements.
 It includes the size of buttons and fonts, forms, colors, etc. If to draw an analogy with, for example, guitars, UI is the choice of the color and design of a guitar body.

 UX (User Experience) is the overall impression a user gets during and after the interaction with a product (website, app, etc.).
-The main goal of UX is helping users to meet their needs as promptly as possible.
+The main goal of UX is to help users to meet their needs as promptly as possible.
 User experience is based on a UI component but not limited to it.
-It is influenced by resource download speed, navigation and interface ease-of-use.
+It is influenced by resource download speed, navigation, and interface ease-of-use.
 If to refer to the mentioned analogy with guitars, UX is the placement and number of strings, the form of a guitar body, the height of saddles, and the number of frets.

 So what is UI/UX?